Bridging Composite and Real: Towards End-to-end Deep Image Matting: GFM: Glance and Focus Matting Network

 \subsection{Glance Decoder (GD)}

 The glance decoder aims to recognize the easy semantic parts and leave the others as unknown areas.
 To this end, the decoder should have a large receptive field to learn high-level semantics.
 As shown in Figure~\ref{fig:network}, we symmetrically stack five blocks $D^G_4 \sim D^G_0$ as the decoder, each of which consists of three sequential $3\times3$ convolutional layers and an upsampling layer.
-To enlarge the receptive field further, we add a \textit{pyramid pooling module (PPM)}~\cite{zhao2017pyramid,Liu2019PoolSal} after $E_4$ to extract global context, which is connected to each decoder block $D^G_i$ by element-wise summation.
-We adopt a sigmoid activation function after the decoder output.
+To enlarge the receptive field further, we add a \textit{pyramid pooling module (PPM)}~\citep{zhao2017pyramid,Liu2019PoolSal} after $E_4$ to extract global context, which is then connected to each decoder block $D^G_i$ via element-wise sum.

-\textbf{Loss Function} The training loss for glance decoder is a cross-entropy loss, denoted $L_{CE}$ in Eq.~\eqref{equa:ce_loss}.
+\textbf{Loss Function} The training loss for the glance decoder is a cross-entropy loss $L_{CE}$ defined as follows:

 where $G_p^c \in \left[0,1\right]$ is the predicted probability for $c$th class, $G_g^c \in \left\{0,1\right\}$ is the ground truth label.
 The output of GD is a two- or three-channel ($C=2$ or $3$) class probability map depends on the semantic-transition representation, which will be detailed in Section~\ref{section:data_presentation}.